Special Education Programming

 Sheltered Needs Classroom

 Our sheltered needs classroom serves students needing life skills and prepares them to gain independence.
 Students are given sheltered instruction in the core content areas of science, math, English, and social studies.
-Students also recieve life skills preparations with hands-on simulations in cooking, cleaning, light construction and community service.
+Students also receive life skills preparations with hands-on simulations in cooking, cleaning, light construction and community service.

 Unified Sports Program

 This program allows students with disabilities to participate in flag football, basketball and soccer.
 Students with disabilities are paired with general education students who serve as their peer mentor and supporter on the field or court.
 This program works in conjunction with the Special Olympics of Colorado.
-For further information please contact Atheltic Director Marty Tonjes.